thomasbattram/thesis/index/thesis.utf8.md

 ## Discussion {#discussion-04}

 Understanding the nature of EWAS associations is imperative for biological inference.
 Using data from the EWAS Catalog we show that many CpGs associate with multiple different unique traits and the magnitude of these associations are partly explained by the characteristics of DNA methylation levels.
 False positives may also explain a proportion of EWAS associations.
-Roughly 10% of the differentially methylated positions identified were measured by potentially faulty probes and only X% of associations could be replicated.
+Roughly 10% of the differentially methylated positions identified were measured by potentially faulty probes and the median percentage of CpGs that could be replicated across studies was 24%.

 ### Identifying mediators {#identifying-mediators}

-Identifying modifiable molecular traits that mediate the effect of complex traits on disease is something that motivates a substantial portion of molecular epidemiology research (REFs).
+Identifying modifiable molecular traits that mediate the effect of complex traits on disease is something that motivates a substantial portion of molecular epidemiology research [@Relton2010; @Relton2012].
 Having a database of associations between DNA methylation and various traits and diseases may enable easy identification of potential mediators that warrant follow-up.
-Overall, DNA methylation at XXX CpGs are associated with multiple traits.
-The CpG that was identified in the most EWAS, cg06500161 _ABCG1_, had evidence from multiple studies that methylation at that site associated with weight-related traits such as body mass index and waist-hip ratio, XXX metabolites and type 2 diabetes.
-CHECK MOST RECENT EWAS TO SEE IF THEY TEST ANY MEDIATING STUFF.
-Either "this warrants follow-up" OR "this highlights the potential to use these databases for discovering important pathways between traits."
+Overall, DNA methylation at 126,673 CpGs are associated with multiple traits.
+The CpG that was identified in the most EWAS, cg06500161 _ABCG1_, had evidence from multiple studies that methylation at that site associated with weight-related traits such as body mass index [@Mendelson2017; @Wahl2017; @Shah2015; @Demerath2015] and waist circumference [@Demerath2015], roughly 60 metabolites [@Hedman2017; @Sayols-Baixeras2016; @Braun2017; @Kriebel2016; @Pfeiffer2015] and with type 2 diabetes [@Chambers2015].
+Some studies have explored these associations further, for example, two studies used Mendelian randomization (MR) to provide evidence that body mass index caused changes in methylation at this site [@Mendelson2017; @Wahl2017].
+However, full characterisation and assessment of whether methylation at that site mediates the effect of adverse adiposity on any diseases has not been undertaken and could be followed-up.

 ### Biased results {#biased-results}

-The potential biases in EWAS have been well documented (REFs) and were discussed at length in __Section \@ref(problems-for-ewas)__.
-It is encouraging that the majority of studies include batch effects and cell composition in at least one of their models (X%) and further, the majority of studies that did not tended to be older (X% before 2018).
+The potential biases in EWAS have been well documented [@Birney2016] and were discussed at length in __Section \@ref(problems-for-ewas)__.
+It is encouraging that the majority of studies include batch effects and cell composition in at least one of their models (79.1262136%).
 However, there are still some studies including probes that have been characterised as faulty.

 Differences in cell composition, sample ethnicity, covariates used and other differential biases between studies might explain the low replication rate.
-However, studies only tend to report associations below the conventional EWAS P-value threshold, 1e-7, so differences in study power could also be a major factor.
+However, studies only tend to report associations below the conventional EWAS P-value threshold, P < 1e-7, so differences in study power could also be a major factor.

 ### Understanding CpG charactersitcs {#understanding-cpg-characteristics}

-Characteristics of DNA methylation discovered in experimental studies, such as its association with gene expression, were used to select sites to measure DNA methylation (REF).
-Further, studies have suggested selecting from those sites commonly measured, CpGs that have certain characteristics such as high variance (REFs).
+Characteristics of DNA methylation discovered in experimental studies, such as its association with gene expression, were used to select sites to measure DNA methylation [@Illumina2012].
+Further, studies have suggested selecting from those sites commonly measured, CpGs that have certain characteristics such as high variance [@Meng2010; @Logue2017].

 Our results suggest removing CpG sites with low variances may make it more likely to remove sites with greater effects.
 Variance had a modest ability to predict whether or not a CpG site was likely to be identified in an EWAS, and it did not add to the predictive ability of heritability, despite explaining a higher proportion of variance in effect estimates.
 This may be explained by two things.
 Firstly, having a lower variance in the independent or dependent variable increases the standard error of the beta coefficient in a linear regression.
 Secondly, heritability will in part determine variance of DNA methylation.